Bill Wambsganss: Post-MLB career

 After his last year in the Major Leagues, Wambsganss played for Triple-A Kansas City of the American Association.
 After coaching New Orleans of the Southern League in 1930, he returned to the Kansas City club as manager in 1931.

 Additionally, he managed for four seasons in the All-American Girls Professional Baseball League (AAGPBL) for the Fort Wayne Daisies (1945–46) and the Muskegon Lassies (1947–48).
 In November 1988, Wambsganss and the rest of the AAGPBL received recognition when the Baseball Hall of Fame and Museum in Cooperstown, New York dedicated a permanent display to the entire league.
 The gymnasium at Concordia Theological Seminary is named in honor of him.

-Later life
+Later life and legacy

 When interviewed in the 1960s by Lawrence Ritter for the classic 1966 oral history The Glory of Their Times, Wambsganss recalled: "Funny thing, I played in the big leagues for 13 years, 1914 through 1926, and the only thing that anybody seems to remember is that once I made an unassisted triple play in a World Series.
 Many don't even remember the team I was on, or the position I played, or anything.
 Just Wambsganss-unassisted triple play!
 You'd think I was born on the day before and died on the day after."

 Wambsganss died of heart failure in Lakewood, Ohio, on December 8, 1985.
 He was 91 years old.
 Wambsganss was buried at Calvary Cemetery in Cleveland.

 In the 1958 film Teacher's Pet, Clark Gable and Gig Young argue whether Wambsganss' triple play took place in the 1920 or 1921 World Series.

+In May 2023, after the unusual surname of Succession character Tom Wambsgans had resulted in speculation on social media that the show's writers might have named the character after Wambsganss, Succession executive producer Frank Rich characterized any connection to Wambsganss as unintentional.